 Sleepy Hollow Cemetery

-Lots of people associate Sleepy Hollow with the headless horseman tale, but Sleepy Hollow is not just famous but one of the oldest cemeteries in the United States.
-It was meant to be a cemetery garden as a new approach to traditional cemeteries and beautiful to look at.
+Lots of people associate Sleepy Hollow with the headless horseman tale, but this Sleepy Hollow Cemetery is a different place altogether!
+Massachusetts’ Sleepy Hollow Cemetery is one of the oldest cemeteries in the United States.
+It was built in the style of a garden cemetery, meaning it is not just a peaceful resting place for citizens of Concord, but it is also a lovely outdoor space.

-You can spot some of the famous writers and thinkers of Concord; The Alcott family, Nathanial Hawthorne, Ralph Waldo Emerson, Henry David Thoreau, to name a few.
+You can spot some of the popular writers and thinkers of Concord in the famed Author’s Ridge section: The Alcott family, Nathanial Hawthorne, Ralph Waldo Emerson, Henry David Thoreau, to name a few.

 Louisa May Alcott’s Home – Orchard House

-Concord is home to many famous writers, including Louisa May Alcott.
-Orchard House was the most permanent home of the Alcotts and where Louisa resides most of her life.
+Concord was home to many famous writers, including Louisa May Alcott.
+Orchard House was the most permanent home of the Alcotts and where Louisa resided most of her life.
 The house is most noted for being where Louisa May Alcott wrote her classic novel, Little Women, in 1868.
-The home has been well maintained since it was resided by the Alcott family.
+The home has been well maintained since it was lived in by the Alcott family.

 Verrill Farm has been a staple part of Concord since 1918.
-All the locals love this property.
-This farm isn’t your traditional farm.
-It’s a place for farm life and offers a marketplace for local shopping.
-You can find fruits, vegetables, bread, pastries, and more!
+All the locals love this property and you can find fresh fruits, vegetables, bread, pastries, and more at the farm shop.
 It’s a beautiful opportunity to see behind the scenes of farm life.

-Enjoy fresh produce from spring into fall, and hours are typically 8-6 pm.
-It’s a perfect chance to get fresh air, do some local shopping, and enjoy the view!
+It’s a great spot to get fresh air, do some local shopping, and enjoy the view!
 They even have a local deli and are one of the great places to eat in Concord.

 Walk Down Battle Road Trail

-If you visit downtown Boston, you’ll see the Freedom Trail within the Boston Commons Park.
-Concord, MA, has the Battle Road Trail.
+If you visit Boston, you can walk the Freedom Trail.
+In Concord, MA, you can walk the Battle Road Trail.
 Similar to the Freedom Trail, you can retrace the footsteps of America’s forefathers.

-You can find the Battle Road Bridge and trail within the Minute Man Park.
-It’s open daily to the public.
+You can find the Battle Road Bridge and trail within the Minute Man Park, and it is a Concord must visit for any Revolutionary history buff!

 Minute Man Historical Park

-This little park is ideal if you love American history.
+This Concord park is a must visit if you love American history.
 Minute Man Historical Park represents the right to freedoms and American’s fight for it and struggles to acquire it.
 Aside from the history, the park itself is clean, beautiful, and tranquil.

 The Concord Museum

-Naturally, you can expect lots of history sprinkled throughout Concord.
-If you’re looking for an informative experience or in Concord on a rainy day, consider stopping by the Concord Museum.
+If you’re looking for an informative museum experience to learn about Concord history in one place, consider stopping by the Concord Museum.
 Don’t be fooled by its size; you can spend hours learning about American history by visiting the Concord Museum.

 Old Manse Home

 Don’t worry if you haven’t had your fill of historical sites in Concord.
 You can check out the famous Old Manse Home, built-in 1770, the home of Ralph Waldo Emerson’s grandparents.
-Ralph Waldo Emerson is another famous transcendentalist writer and lecturer.
-You can learn a lot by visiting this old home and observing ancient artifacts and architecture.
+Both Ralph Waldo Emerson and Nathaniel Hawthorne lived in this historic home for a while, with Emerson writing his famous essay “Nature” from an upstairs room.

 deCordova Sculpture Park and Museum

-Before this mansion was turned into a museum, New England architect John Quincy Adams restored and renovated it.
-DeCordova Sculpture Park is a contemporary art museum by Flint’s Pond in Lincoln, Massachusetts, and on Walden Pond’s outskirts in Concord.
+deCordova Sculpture Park is a contemporary art museum in Lincoln, Massachusetts, on the outskirts of Concord.
 While this park and museum are technically in another town, it makes a list since it’s practically Concord and definitely worth the trip!

 Old North Bridge

-Another scenic spot in Concord is the Old North Bridge, a historic site by the Concord River.
-It was at this bridge where “shot heard around the world” took place.
-It was during the Battle of Lexington and Concord.
-Not only will you enjoy the view of this old bridge, but you can stop and check out various monuments surrounding the bridge, such as the 1836 Battle Monument.
+Another one of the most historically significant spots in Concord MA is the Old North Bridge, a historic site by the Concord River.
+It was at this bridge where the “shot heard around the world” took place.
+Not only is there a lovely view at this old bridge, but there are various historical monuments surrounding the bridge, such as the 1836 Battle Monument.

 Great Meadows National Wildlife Refuge